 Notes on the data: Income support

-Policy context: Disability support payments provide an income to people of working age whose capacity for work is restricted by disability.
-There has been a steady increase in the number of people receiving the Disability Support Pension (DSP), although the proportion of working age people receiving the DSP has changed little in recent years (5.3% at June 2004 to 5.5% at June 2012) .
-At June 2013, there were 821,000 DSP recipients in Australia .
+Policy context: Disability support payments provide an income to people of working age (15-64 year olds) whose capacity for work is restricted by disability.
+There has been a steady increase in the number of people receiving the Disability Support Pension (DSP) since it's introduction, however a range of changes to policy including changes to assessment processes and workforce participation rquirments has seen a decrease in the number of DSP recipients.
+For close to a decade, the proportion of working age people receiving the DSP was relatively stable (5.3% at June 2004 to 5.5% at June 2012) , however, DSP recipients as a share of the working age population declined in recent years to 4.7% in 2016-17; similar to levels in 1998-1999 .
+In 2016-17, there were about 760,000 DSP recipients in Australia .

 Receipt of the DSP is strongly age-related, mainly because the incidence of disability rises with age .
-In 2009, less than 2% of people aged 16 to 29 received DSP, but this rose with age to 5% of people in their 40s, 9% of people in their 50s and over 14% of people aged 60 to 64 years .
+In 2016, 2.7% of people aged 16 to 20 received DSP, but this rose with age to 10.3% of people aged 25 to 34, 24.7% of people aged 45-54 and 37.3% of people aged 55-64 years .
 Disability rises further with increasing age over 65 years, but after 65, most people are entitled to an Age Pension and the DSP is currently no longer relevant .

 - Australian Council of Social Service (ACOSS).
 Social security trends: snapshot - April 2014.
 Strawberry Hills, NSW: ACOSS; 2014.